 Why take a Director’s Loan?

-There may be times when you need extra money, for instance, you need to repair or buy a piece of equipment or you have to pay for unexpected repairs to your property.
+There may be times when you need extra money, such as having to pay for unexpected repairs to your property.

 Whatever, the reason, any money that you take out of the company which isn’t a salary, dividend or expense repayment is classed as a Director’s Loan and must be recorded in your personal Director’s Loan Account (DLA).